 We focus here on the particular case of the 2D plane Poiseuille flow, i.e. a flow between two infinite parallel planes.
 The most usual way to control this flow is to use boundary transpiration.
 In that case, suction and blowing of fluid with zero net mass flow are performed along a wall.
-Our goal is to control this flow to stabilize it at a high Reynolds number ($\approx 10^4$).
-Indeed, it is well known that this flow is unstable for a such Reynolds number value.
-Despite the fact that it is one of the simplest and best understood flows in fluid mechanics, its control is still an open issue.
-This kind of controlled flow has become a standard benchmark problem for the validation of various control scheme approaches.
-Usually, the streamwise shear stress component at a point belonging to the wall is used as the output of the system in order to control scheme.
-Of course, as mentioned in section 3.4, the main challenge is to obtain the interaction matrix related to such features.
-More precisely, our goal is to obtain an analytic form of this matrix in order to design an efficient control law and to derive convergence properties.
+Our goal is to control this flow to stabilize it at a high Reynolds number ( $\approx 10^4$ ) since it is well known that this flow is unstable for a such Reynolds number value.
+Usually, the streamwise shear stress component at a point belonging to the wall is used as the output of the system in order to control it in a closed-loop fashion.
+We have proposed a vision-based approach to control this flow (see section3.4).
+This approach is based on optical flow techniques.
+Theoretical proofs has been presented in order to show the improvements provided by the vision-based approach over the commonly used output feedback LQG control based on shear stress measurement in terms of the state vector estimation and flows control.
+Indeed the output feedback LQG limitations concern the initialization of the estimator and measurements noise.
+The initialization issue is not of concerned in the vision-base approach.
+In addition, the vision-based approach has been shown to be robust to measurement noise when a large number of flow measurements is available, which is possible in real practical situations.
+Visual servoing is revealed to be a major improvement with respect to traditional approaches based on observers.
+This work has been recently submitted to conferences.